Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 👣 Steps

-Step 1 – Making a commitment
+Step 1 – Make a commitment

 • There is a clear commitment from the senior level of the organisation that mental health matters and that it will work to promote good mental health, support those that need it, and challenge the stigma.